Saturday, February 16, 2019

 When the tour began, we were guided past Mr. Vanderbilt's horticulture and global assortment of old trees.
 Up the steps, we entered the "lobby" of the Vanderbilt's "autumn home".
 After the foliage faded, that branch of the Vanderbilt family rotated through their five other homes: Manhattan, Palm Beach, Paris, Newport, Catskills... not to mention their seafaring yacht.

-A lost art in America, the woodwork, masonry, sculpture, and artistry in each room is exquisitely remarkable.
+The woodwork, masonry, sculpture, and artistry in each room is exquisitely remarkable.
+Sadly, each talent is now a "lost art" in America.

-The double-fireplace Drawing Room was impressive.
+The Drawing Room was impressive, equipped with a pair of intricate fireplaces.
 A drawing room gets its name from its purpose to draw people together.

 We headed home and enjoyed the sunset.
 Remotely, Lee digitally activated the house's lights and heat while we drove.
 Parking in the garage, he suggested that Lewis peruse his wine refrigerator.
-After pondering, Lewis recommended a delightful Sauvignon Blanc from the two-island-nation of New Zealand.
+After pondering, Lewis recommended a delightful Sauvignon Blanc from the Southern Hemisphere nation of New Zealand.

 We sipped it serenely in the library.
 I used the setting as a good segue to announce the self-publication of my adventure novel.
 Here is a link to the e-book: